vishvAsa/jyotiSham/naxatram/tArAmaNDala.md

 ## दधिक्रावा
 - Pegasus.
 - From the Rgveda we may infer that dadhikra, the flying horse, probably stood for a constellation whose rising before dawn was significant to the early Arya-s.
 It remains as yet unclear if that was in someway associate with Pegasus.

+## अगस्त्यः
+Canopus.
+Very close to the southern pole - so only rises above horizon at certain periods in history.

+## Visibility constraints
+In northern hemisphere, agastya rises and sets within a short duration of time.
+If this happens after dark, he is visible.

+### Current visibility
+- Morning - Aug-Sept
+- Evening - Feb-Mar

+### History
+- Visible from north India about 4000BCE.
+- parAshara says agastya rises when sun is in hasta.
+So, 1300 BCE.
+- Varaha Mihira says Agastya rises wher Sun is in Sign Simha, 7 degrees behind the Sign Virgo/Kanya Rashi This was correct for his time, 530 CE at Ujjain.